 It's important to approach the subject area of AI from the philosophy of design thinking.
 This is, so that there are a structure and an approach that is chartered out in the complex world of AI.
 Since there is an extensive range of solutions that one can design for AI applications, developers need to remain vigilant about the changing nature of Artificial Intelligence.

 Therefore, to ensure quality and proper guidance, it’s best to think about AI from a design-thinking perspective.
 This captures much of the innovation that will potentially occur in the AI space so that the problem can be solved using another approach.
-Additionally, as AI is a rapidly evolving field, it makes the process of structuring a final proposal that much easier.
+Additionally, as AI is rapidly evolving, it makes the process of structuring a final proposal that much easier.

 “It turns out that creativity isn't some rare gift to be enjoyed by the lucky few — it's a natural part of human thinking and behavior.
 In too many of us, it gets blocked.
 But it can be unblocked and unblocking that creative spark can have far-reaching implications for yourself, your organization, and your community." - Tom Kelley, Design Thinking & Innovation expert.

 AI hasn’t been structured this way for all projects, which is why the top consulting firms and design houses are recommended across the board.
 It has several advantages over traditional formats of strategy, as there are operational efficiencies built in.

 If we think about AI from the lens of design thinking, several ideas come out organically.
 We can then use AI as a tool and a platform.
 We don't need to restrict ourselves to thinking about technology as a sole-domain of innovation.
 We can go from empathizing to prototyping much faster if we leverage design thinking in AI.
 A reference to the process is shared below.

 The essential challenge with AI is that there isn't currently a universally accepted approach when it comes to implementation.
 At the strategic level, some initiatives are being launched regularly, however with design thinking, and there is more structure to the approach.